statnett/image-scanner-operator/README.md

 until the desired state is reached.

-Image Scanner consists of three controllers that coordinates scanning of running container images as illustrated in the diagram below.
+Image Scanner consists of three controllers that coordinates scanning of running container images as illustrated in the diagrams below.

 The container image scan Kubernetes API is materialized by the `ContainerImageScan` custom resources providing